cesgarpas/cv/README.md

 - **CI/CD**: ConcourseCI, GitHub Actions
 - **Monitoring**: New Relic, Wavefront, Contrast

-**Full Stack Developer** @ [ISA GROUP](https://www.isa.us.es/3.0/) _(Oct 2019 - Aug 2021)_
+**Software Developer** @ [ISA GROUP](https://www.isa.us.es/3.0/) _(Oct 2019 - Aug 2021)_

 ISA is the Research Group of Applied Software Engineering composed by research staff of the Department Computer Languages and Systems of the University of Seville.

-Worked developing software for monitoring web services using SLAs (service level agreements) as input.
-Its use cases include the monitoring of teams for ensuring proper software development lifecycle (best practices fulfillment) or the assurance of compliance with service agreements between clients and companies.
+Worked developing software for monitoring web services using SLAs (Service level agreement) as input.
+Its use cases include the monitoring of teams for ensuring proper software development lifecycle (best practices fulfilment) or the assurance of compliance with service agreements between clients and companies.

-**Duties performed**:
+**Duties performed:**
 - Microservices based backend.
 Development using framework based on OpenAPI for controllers generation.
-- Frontend development using templating libraries for sharing common interface for diferent purposes.
+- Frontend development using templating libraries for sharing common interface for different purposes.
 - Unit and integration tests using as well as the use of tools for static code quality verification.
 - Created generic Grafana solution for generating new dashboards in real time directly from the definition on the SLA used as input.
-- Deployment and management of cloud linux based systems (IaaS).
+- Deployment and management of cloud Linux based systems (IaaS).
-- Configuration of pipelines to guarantee the quality of the components, the versioning of the code and creation of new Docker images.
+- Configuration of pipelines to guarantee the quality of the components, the versioning of the code and creation of new images.

-**Tech stack**:
+**Tech stack:**
 - **Backend**: Nodejs, Express.js,
 - **DB**: MongoDB, InfluxDB
 - **Frontend**: Angular.js, Mustache.js